 Now the first one is a distinct possibility – we’ve all heard countless people use phrases in that sort of clunky, ‘I’ve-only-heard-this-at-a-conference’ way and I feel that a lot of people are using the term Social Engineering to sound a bit more ‘exciting’.
 It certainly sounds cooler than ‘…and then I looked at his Facebook feed until my eyes turned into sandpaper-y cubes.’

 The second I think is mostly a way for OSINT practitioners to flag up that they do ‘social media stuff’ as well as Experian checks.
-I’ve been to a number of conferences recently where a worried director exclaims ‘won’t someone think of the social media platforms!’ after too much talking about any other type of OSINT service (or whilst the speaker is just taking a breath).
+I’ve been to a number of conferences recently where a worried director exclaims ‘won’t someone think of the social media platforms!’ after too much talking about any other type of OSINT service (or whilst the speaker is just taking a breath) and ‘social engineering’ sounds like they know how to do the facebooks.

 I know.
 Why is this important?

-Mostly because I feel there’s still that misunderstanding that using the word OSINT makes you somehow exempt from the usual rules.
+Mostly because I feel there’s a lingering misunderstanding that using the word OSINT makes you somehow exempt from the usual rules.
 It’s the same as the ‘if it’s on the net then I can do what I like with it’ misconception.

 Everyone who has been involved in this field in a professional setting knows that isn’t the case, but unfortunately a lot of newcomers seem to believe that there’s some sort of magical get-out-of-jail-free card available under the umbrella of ‘doing OSINT’.
 It’s always been a problem, but using ‘criminal’ terms like social engineering in a ‘valid tactic’ sort of way starts to muddy the water more than ever.